-The main purpose of this paper is to provide a lens through which the impact of taking a whole school approach to the development and embedding of cognitive education can be evaluated.
-Specifically operationalized, this takes the form of examining the progress outcomes for 2016 and 2017 of primary and secondary age pupils in England from schools who have (i) adopted a whole school approach to the teaching of thinking and have subsequently been accredited as a Thinking School, and (ii) schools who have either been accredited as a Thinking School or who have registered and started the Thinking Schools journey.
-Using the widely acknowledged impact measure of effect size, these progress outcomes are set against key benchmarks so that a relative measure of impact can be presented.
-The process follows the author's preferred style of action research based on a form of illuminative evaluation and his adaptation / application of the SPARE 'Wheel' model initially developed by Burden (1998).
-'Very High' impact (equivalent to over a whole grade extra growth) is shown for both 2016 and 2017 in the secondary progress measure of Progress 8 (P8).
-'Moderate' to 'High' impact (equivalent to 0.5 - 0.6 of a grade extra growth at GCSE) is shown for both 2016 and 2017 in the primary progress measures relating to reading, writing and mathematics.
-In addition, 2017 shows marked impact improvements for secondary P8 and primary reading progress.
-Further, marked improvement is evident in all progress measures, including the primary progress measure relating to writing, as schools move to successful accreditation.
-In conclusion, a shift towards evidence based practice, for developing a 'systems' approach to organisational growth using the Thinking Schools accreditation criteria as a blueprint, is proposed as a vehicle for a self-improving system to more fully develop the learning potential of all children.
-This is recommended in addition to the more general support provided by Thinking Matters and 'hub' Thinking Schools.
+Progress outcomes, for 2016 to 2018 of primary and secondary age pupils in England are examined for schools which have (i) adopted a whole school approach to the teaching of thinking and have subsequently been accredited as a Thinking School, and (ii) have either been accredited as a Thinking School or who have registered and started the Thinking Schools journey.
+The process follows the author's preferred style of action-research based on a form of illuminative evaluation and an adaptation/application of the SPARE 'wheel' model initially developed by [1].
+Using the impact measure of effect size, 'Very High' impact (equivalent to over a whole grade extra growth) is shown for 2016 through to 2018 in the secondary progress measure of Progress 8 (P8).
+'Moderate' to 'High' impact (equivalent to 0.5 - 0.6 of a grade extra growth at $GCSE^{1}$ ) is shown for 2016 through to 2018 in the primary progress measures relating to reading, writing and mathematics.
+Marked improvement is evident in all progress measures as schools move to successful accreditation and specific case studies are used to firmly support this approach for enhancing the progress and achievement of all pupils regardless of advantage or disadvantage.
+Future recommendations for further developments and research are provided, including international applications.

-Keywords: cognitive education; evaluative research; effect size; Thinking Matters; Grounded Practice; self-improving system; Thinking Schools
+Keywords: cognitive education, evaluative research, effect size, Grounded Practice, selfimproving system, Thinking Schools.

-Introduction
+1. Introduction

 As the number of schools undertaking the Thinking Schools journey increases, opportunities to research and evaluate are also developing.
 Through the Thinking Schools accreditation already undertaken, there is much anecdotal evidence demonstrating the benefits of taking a whole school approach to the teaching of thinking.
-These benefits are detailed in the evaluation reports of accredited Thinking Schools across the globe and also in Ofsted / Estyn inspection reports in the UK.
+These benefits are detailed in the evaluation reports of accredited Thinking Schools across the globe and also in

+Ofsted/Estyn inspection reports in the UK.
 The growth of the Thinking Matters training support across the globe, for schools aspiring to become accredited as Thinking Schools by Exeter University's Cognitive Education Development Unit, makes this school development journey a truly international venture.
-Schools and school systems in Ethiopia, Lithuania, Malaysia, Norway, South Africa, New Zealand, the USA, Ireland, Egypt, Nigeria, Dubai, India, Thailand, Malaysia, Australia, and the UK have all taken up the challenge of developing a cognitive approach to education.
+Schools and school systems in Ethiopia, Lithuania, Norway, South Africa, New Zealand, the USA, Ireland, Egypt, Nigeria, Dubai, India, Thailand, Malaysia, Australia and the UK have all taken up the challenge of developing a cognitive approach to education.

-In order to add to the evidence base of impact, this report attempts to focus more robustly on the impact of whole school approaches to the teaching of thinking on the academic achievement of pupils in UK state primary and secondary schools.
-Specifically, this evaluation focuses on the progress outcome measures of reading, writing and mathematics at the end of the primary phase, and the 'new' secondary progress outcome of progress 8 (P8) at the end of the secondary phase (a progress measure encompassing 8 subjects with English and Mathematics being 'weighted' more strongly in the overall collective measure).
+In order to add to the evidence base of impact, this report attempts to focus more robustly on the impact of whole school approaches to the teaching of thinking on the academic achievement of pupils in English state primary and secondary schools.
+Specifically, this evaluation focuses on the progress outcome measures of reading, writing and mathematics at the end of the primary phase, and the 'new' secondary progress outcome of progress 8 (P8) at the end of the secondary phase (a progress measure encompassing eight subjects with English and mathematics being 'weighted' more strongly in the overall collective measure).
 A more detailed rationale for this can be found in the Setting and Plan sections of this report.
-Further, it is the authors view that attainment is a measure with no origin or starting point from which true orientation of destination can be judged and so measures of progress add this missing dimension.
-However, although what may be described as 'narrow' measures of achievement have been used (P8, Progress in Reading, Writing and Mathematics), it would be unwise to fight these accountability measures in the short-term due to the high status they have in the UK.
-Therefore, whilst being appreciative of other indicators of achievement (some attitudinal and dispositional), and that 'excellence' may be open to multiple interpretations that go beyond the academic achievement measures presented here, this evaluation plays the high profile accountability 'ball' straight back and uses the key measures that UK schools are held to account over.
+Further, it is the author's view that attainment is a measure with no origin or starting point from which true orientation of destination can be judged, and so measures of progress add this missing dimension.
+However, although what may be described as 'narrow' measures of achievement have been used (P8, progress in reading, writing and mathematics), it would be unwise to fight these accountability measures in the short-term due to the high status they have in England.
+Therefore, whilst being